 For some people, the more important indicator of success isn’t the length of life, but the quality.
 Especially in older years, many Americans suffer from a poor quality of life where they are bed-ridden, losing their memory, and chronically in pain.

-Even young people are suffering from a low quality of life with nearly 15 million suffering from depression alone.
-Since our last post on fish oil, new evidence was compiled looking at high fish diets and instances of depression.
+Even young people are suffering from a low quality of life with nearly 15 million suffering from poor mood alone.
+Since our last post on fish oil, new evidence was compiled looking at high fish diets and instances of low mood.

 The extensive report (called a meta analysis) from August of 2015 analyzed 26 different studies and approximately 150,000 participants.
 The quantity of data might seem overwhelming, but it is a great group to extract conclusions.

-Namely, scientists found that those who ate a substantial amount of fish in their diet had a 17% reduction in their symptoms of depression.
+Namely, scientists found that those who ate a substantial amount of fish in their diet had a 17% reduction in their symptoms of feeling blue.
 Men saw an average of 20% decrease in symptoms while women experienced 16%.

 While the size of this study makes its impact even bigger, other information corroborates the evidence.
-In 2007, a study of 22,000 Norwegians found a 30% reduced chance of depression symptoms when taking a fish oil supplement of some kind.
+In 2007, a study of 22,000 Norwegians found a 30% reduced chance of low mood symptoms when taking a fish oil supplement of some kind.

-The exact mechanism is not known, but scientists believe there is a strong correlation between high fish diets and a lack of depression symptoms.
+The exact mechanism is not known, but scientists believe there is a strong correlation between high fish diets and a better mood.

 Memory Formation and Learning